06 January 2023

 Weeks in top 150: 5 weeks

-This track would be Bassheads' only top 150 entry in Australia.
+This track would be Bassheads' only top 150 entry in Australia, but we will see them bubble WAY down under again on two more occasions in 1993.

-Next week (13 January): A mere two top 150 debuts, joined by one bubbling WAY down under entry.
+Next week (13 January): A mere two top 150 debuts, joined by two bubbling WAY down under entries.

 < Previous post: 16 December 1991 Next week: 13 January 1992 >